Before You Call the Vet: 3 Easy Steps to Get a Baby Lamb or Kid on a Bottle and Save Her Life

 Minerals in the Barn

-If you have a lot of weak or chilled babies, your mothers may need a change in their mineral.
+If you have a lot of weak or chilled babies, your mothers may need a change in their minerals.

 We give every adult animal a shot of e-sel in the Fall before breeding and in the Spring about 4 weeks before our first expected kidding/lambing.
 The pastures in Western North America are generally selenium deficient.
 Read more in this article: Selenium supplementation: a matter of life and death in your flock.